 Food or beverages may be served or carried into the meeting room with prior permission from Library Director.
 Colored, fruit-flavored beverages or sports drinks are only allowed with prior permission from Library Director.
 No alcohol may be served on city property.

-Groups using the room need to bring their own paper products for serving and towels, washcloths, etc. for cleaning up.
+Groups using the room need to bring their own coffee, paper products (cups, plates, napkins, etc) for serving and towels, washcloths, etc. for cleaning up.

 Groups are responsible for leaving the rooms as found.
 This includes: